 When is the last time you received a handwritten letter in the mail?
 It’s probably been a while.
-When I open my mailbox, it is more often than not stuffed with flyers which go directly into the recycling bin.
-Occasionally there is a bill but even those come electronically these days.
+It’s a lost art, letting writing.
+When I open my mailbox, it’s more often than not stuffed with flyers which go directly into the recycling bin.
+Occasionally there’s a bill but even those come electronically these days.
 So I was delighted to see a handwritten card in my mailbox last week.

 Natalie had read my blog post on Feeling the loss… and it made her feel a lot of emotions: sadness and anger but also hope and admiration.
 She wrote of her own devastating losses and how reading my words helps her believe that she, too, will get to the other side and find some inner peace, acceptance, and a little bit of joy.
 Thank you, Natalie, for sharing this in your own handwritten words.
 It touches my heart and lets me know I’m on the right path, and to keep on writing.

 And by the way, this is not the first handwritten note I’ve received from Natalie.
 There have been several.
 I first met Natalie at the Forget for a Moment Makeover in 2017 which is when I received her first handwritten thank you card.
 Since then we have become good friends meeting for coffee every now and again to catch up on each other’s lives.